TheMisinformationGame/MisinformationGame/docs/Simulation.md

 show more than 50% true posts to the participant.
 After it has shown 5 true posts to the participant, it will only be able to show false posts from then on.

+Also note that due to the probabilistic sampling, it is possible that the actual ratio of true and false posts deviates from the target ratio, especially with small studies (e.g., with only 10 posts shown, even with a 60%:40% true:false ratio, one could easily end up with only 3 true posts and 7 false posts, by chance).

 ### Method 2: Source-Ratios
 When using the **Source-Ratios** source/post selection method,